-All international students, scholars and their dependents present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file Form 8843 [pdf] "Statement for Exempt Individuals and Individuals with a Medical Condition" even if they received NO income in 2017.
+All international students, scholars and their dependents present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status who are nonresidents for tax purposes must file Form 8843 [pdf] "Statement for Exempt Individuals and Individuals with a Medical Condition" even if they received NO income in 2017.
 Form 8843 [pdf] is not a U.S. income tax return.
 It is an informational statement required by the U.S. Internal Revenue Service (IRS) for nonresidents for tax purposes (including spouses or dependents of nonresidents).

 - Regardless of an individual's age, Form 8843 [pdf] must be filed if a student or scholar was present in the U.S. during 2017 under F-1, F-2, J-1, or J-2 status and is s a nonresident for tax purposes.

 - Mail the form by June 15, 2018 to: